OpenLMIS/adjustment-reason-migration/README.md

 can be found in the debug log.

 The script also reports on the numbers of data it processes as well the number of updates it executes.

+If the script is ran twice, it should not corrupt the data, since it does all the necessary checks before altering the data.
+Any additional data that was added in the meantime will be migrated.
+Make note that however, that valid reason snapshots in requisitions will always be recreated and the requisition modification date will be updated.
+Checking if those already exist is not done for performance reasons.